 7. I have nine piercings in my ears.

-8. I have one tattoo of my name in Irish, "Ciarrai," but I want three more: something to symbolize freedom from illness, my dog’s paw print (see #1), and The Little Prince (see #2).
-Updated: I just got a lotus tattooed on my arm.
+8. I have one tattoo of my name in Irish, "Ciarrai," but I want four more: something to symbolize overcoming adversity, my dog’s paw print (see #1), The Little Prince (see #2), and a humpback whale (see #9).
+Update: I recently got a lotus tattooed on my arm.

-9. I love large animals, especially dinosaurs and whales.
+9. I love large animals, especially whales and dinosaurs.

 11. Shark Tank is my current favorite TV show.
 I also never miss an episode of Veep, Crazy Ex-Girlfriend, or Homeland.